cursey/sdkgenny/README.md

 # SdkGenny

-SdkGenny is a header-only framework for generating C++ compatible SDKs for third party applications.
+SdkGenny is a framework for generating C++ compatible SDKs for third party applications.

 ## Installation

-Copy `Genny.hpp` from the `include/` directory into your project and `#include` it when you want to use it.
+This project uses CMake.
+Just get the `include/` and `src/` dirs integrated into your project in some way.
+The only dependency is on `PEGTL` which is only necessary if you're using the included parser.

 ## Usage
 Here is a short example of how to use SdkGenny.
 This does not showcase every feature.
 For more examples check the `examples/` directory.